 Applied AI for Sustainability Decision-Making: Recommended First Steps

 The applied AI for sustainability ecosystem is vital.
-And unlike most large language models (e.g. ChatGPT, Claude, Gemini), these AI applications have much lower resource requirements (i.e. energy & water use), but potentially higher impact in promoting sustainability solutions (i.e. energy efficiency, carbon reporting, circularity).
+And unlike most large language models (e.g. ChatGPT, Claude, Gemini), these AI applications have lower resource requirements (i.e. energy & water use), but potentially higher impact in promoting sustainability solutions (i.e. energy efficiency, carbon reporting, circularity).

 1. What is the problem you are trying to solve through applied AI?
 Not every work flow will benefit from applied AI, so think carefully about where inefficiencies or bottlenecks exist in your sustainability work, and then consider how applied AI tools may help resolve them.
 Real-world example: the typical sustainability team spends up to 50% of their time on compliance.
 Many carbon reporting tools are developing AI features designed to significantly reduce the time allocated to compliance, freeing up team members to focus on other tasks and initiatives.

 For more context on this topic, join Jeremy Tamanini for his quarterly briefing series on the state of applied AI for sustainability in 2026.
 To receive an invitation to the next briefing, sign up here.
-In advance, take a read of my paper “Applied AI for Sustainability: Opportunities for Integration.”
+In advance, take a read of his paper “Applied AI for Sustainability: Opportunities for Integration.”
 It was published 4 months ago which feels like an eternity in this space, but still contains valuable insights and data on the topic.
 These insights include detail on new and legacy companies developing AI platforms and products to support enterprises in reducing scope 1, 2, 3 emissions, making carbon reporting more efficient, and promoting circularity and innovation.

 Contact Jeremy Tamanini to continue the conversation on this topic, as well as reading these related recent insights from the practice: